ClickHouse/ClickHouse/docs/en/operations/system-tables/row_policies.md

 Columns:
 -    `name` ([String](../../sql-reference/data-types/string.md)) — Name of a row policy.

 -    `short_name` ([String](../../sql-reference/data-types/string.md)) — Short name of a row policy.
 Names of row policies are compound, for example: myfilter ON mydb.mytable.
-Here "myfilter ON mydb.mytable" is the name of the row policy, "myfilter" is it`s short name.
+Here "myfilter ON mydb.mytable" is the name of the row policy, "myfilter" is it's short name.

 -    `database` ([String](../../sql-reference/data-types/string.md)) — Name of a database.